 Astrophysics deals with physical phenomena on enormously different length scales, ranging from the solar system to the furthest reaches on the Universe.
 Life on Earth would not be possible without the energy constantly supplied by our Sun's nuclear fusion, but understanding the physics of this hot ball of plasma, and that of other stars like our Sun, remains a challenge.
 Meanwhile, cosmology deals with deep questions around the origin of our universe and its evolution through the ages.
 It is a rapidly developing field where dramatic advances in astronomical observations combine with fundamental physical theories in shaping our future world view.
 The 2011 Nobel Prize in Physics "for the discovery of the accelerating expansion of the Universe through observations of distant supernovae" affirms the importance of cosmology.
-Obtaining a better understanding of the physics of "dark energy" or other agents that drive the accelerating expansion represents a supreme challenge of theoretical physics, motivating a new faculty appointment at the Assistant Professor level at Nordita planned for 2013.
+Obtaining a better understanding of the physics of "dark energy" or other agents that drive the accelerating expansion represents a supreme challenge of theoretical physics.

 Sunspot activity and its consequences are particular highlights of astrophysics research at Nordita.
 Sunspots are surface manifestations of strong magnetic fields in the Sun.
 Their number varies cyclically with a period of about 11 years.
 Predicting the height of the next maximum is of significant commercial interest to space agencies, because the high ionospheric activity that comes along with sunspot activity increases friction on space crafts and shortens their life span.
-Estimating the height of the next maximum requires an accurate and self-consistent theory of the solar dynamo, which is the mechanism by which kinetic energy of the Sunspot activity and its consequences are particular highlights of astrophysics research at Nordita.
+Estimating the height of the next maximum requires an accurate and selfconsistent theory of the solar dynamo, which is the mechanism by which kinetic energy of the turbulence in the Sun is being converted into magnetic energy through a largescale instability.

+Sunspot activity and its consequences are particular highlights of astrophysics research at Nordita.

 Visualization of the magnetic field from a solar dynamo simulation.
 Yellow shades indicate eastward direction and blue shades westward direction.
 The magnetic flux belts are responsible the production of sunspots in low latitudes.
-Adapted from Käpylä, Mantere, & Brandenburg (2012, Astrophys.
+Adapted from Käpylä, Mantere, and Brandenburg (2012, Astrophys.
 J. Lett.
-755, L22). turbulence in the Sun is being converted into magnetic energy through a large-scale instability.
+755, L22).
 A particular focus of research at Nordita, lead by Axel Brandenburg, is supported by an Advanced Grant from the European Research Council (ERC) on Astrophysical Dynamos.
 The aim of this research is to understand the origin and manifestation of magnetic fields in astrophysical bodies.
 The numerical study of a gas, whose density increases strongly over many orders of magnitude from top to bottom due to gravity, has been central to this work.
 In the course of the investigation an instability was discovered, which leads to spontaneous magnetic field concentrations.
 This potential explanation for the origin of sunspots has sparked a lot of interest and inspired many follow-up works.